-Besides, the Energy Security Studies program can offer a scholarship on the basis of its own criteria that fully or partly covers the tuition fee, but does not include other costs to the student such as travel, accommodation, board, books required for study courses, and other living expenses.
+Besides, the Energy Policy Studies program can offer a scholarship on the basis of its own criteria that fully or partly covers the tuition fee, but does not include other costs to the student such as travel, accommodation, board, books required for study courses, and other living expenses.
 The scholarship is open to current students only.
 The deadline for application is June 15.

 Download the scholarship application form here [.doc, 200 kB]